 The Living Museum is an ethical and cultural highlight in Namibia as well as a good example of sustainable development, as the visitors give back to the local community and support the preservation of their culture.
 The San people provide an opportunity to learn about their culture and traditional way of life.
 You can participate in many activities in a visit as short as a half-day or as long as 3 days.

-Activities range from a visit to their village, participation in a bushwalk, and learn how they gather and hunt, make your own bow and jewelry and watch their traditional dancing and songs.
+Activities range from a visit to their village, participation in a bushwalk, learning how they gather and hunt, making their own bow and jewelry, and watching their traditional dancing and songs.

 MY PHOTO GEAR